 RULE 1: PARTICIPATION, GUIDELINES, AND LIMITATIONS

-Plenary sessions will be dedicated to the specific areas of the conference: ethics and professional development in central and eastern European countries.
+Plenary sessions will be dedicated to the specific areas of the conference.

-Even if the majority of the plenary speeches will be invited speeches, proposals of plenary presentations can be sent to the organizers, no later than 1st of October 2016.
+Even if the majority of the plenary speeches will be invited speeches, proposals of plenary presentations can be sent to the organizers, no later than 3 weeks before the event starts.

-A plenary speaker is expected to be at least PhD/ECR and have at least 4 H-factor in Google Scholars.
+A plenary speaker is expected to be at least PhD Candidate/ECR and have at least:

 A plenary presentation should be sole authored.